How to Create a Great Resume for Teaching English Abroad

 - Obviously, list any experience teaching English.
 This experience doesn't have to be classroom teaching.
 It could even be volunteer work.
 In my 20s I volunteered for two years teaching English, primarily to immigrants.
 I added this to my resume.

 - But include any teaching experience, on any subject.
 Include tutoring as well as classroom teaching, as many PLSs have students who want one-on-one tutoring.
 Were you a teaching assistant in college?
 Did you tutor in high school while in the National Honor Society?
 Pick up spending money tutoring other students in calculus?
 Teach Sunday school lessons to kids?
 Did you do any teaching as an adjunct part of your job?
-For example, I worked for a software firm for several years, and while my principle job was implementation, I also spent a significant amount of time teaching users how to use software; that went into my resume.
+For example, I worked for a software firm for several years, and while my principal job was implementation, I also spent a significant amount of time teaching users how to use software; that went into my resume.
 If you think hard, you've probably done some type of teaching.

 - Do you have a particular skill-set or area of knowledge which might be valuable to a specific group of learners?
 Be sure to highlight any time spent in business, as many students want classes in Business English specifically.
 Experience in any of these fields is also highly desirable: health care of any kind, hospitality (hotels, restaurants, even bar-tending), and computers/IT.
 I have a friend with a private pilot’s license who does well teaching English to pilots and flight attendants, who need a specialized vocabulary for their work.